Common Questions About Intermittent Catheterization Answered

 A. If you frequently go places that don’t have soap and water available, you should try using a closed system catheter.
 When used properly, you never touch the catheter tubing, preventing contamination and reducing the risk of UTIs.

-Q. Can MTG catheters be reused?
+Q. Can HR HealthCare catheters be reused?

 A. No, it is not recommended to reuse catheters.
 The process of washing and reusing catheters can increase the risk of UTIs.
 Because of this, it is more beneficial to use sterile, one-time-use catheters to prevent bacterial contamination.